damianc/gulp-javascript-pl/README.md

 # gulp-javascript-pl

-That's a Gulp plugin whereby you can write JavaScript code in Polish.Transpiles a code written in JavaScript PL into code written in pure JavaScript, having replaced Polish keywords with JavaScript ones.
+That's a Gulp plugin whereby you can write JavaScript code in Polish.
+Transpiles a code written in JavaScript PL into code written in pure JavaScript, having replaced Polish keywords with JavaScript ones.

 ## JavaScript PL scripts